ropensci-archive/roweb2/content/technotes/2018-05-23-taxize-seven-years.md

 ### Commit history

-Get git commits for `taxize` using a few tidyverse packages as well as our [git2r][], our R package for working with git repositories:
+Get git commits for `taxize` using a few tidyverse packages as well as [git2r](https://github.com/ropensci/git2r), our R package for working with git repositories:

 ```r